Chrispom48/chris-pomeroy-music/README.md

 ## HTML

-For my html testing, I have used https://validator.w3.org/.
+For my html testing, I have used URL input into https://validator.w3.org/.

 ### index.html